natisaver/loginTest/README.md

 cd to project directory
 Use the package manager [npm](https://nodejs.org/en/download/) to install modules.

+this project includes google authentication to login and and allows you to submit secrets that can be seen by everyone anonymously.

 you can use Robo 3T for GUI Interface to manage MongoDB

 ```bash